kareemassad/SYSC3110-Scrabble/README.md

 1. We are not currently scoring and validating the placement of words on the board.
 We were able to implement a half-working Score Class but were unable to finish it in time.
 2. Occasionally, if the player tries to replace their tiles with tiles from the bag, they will have 1 less letter than they should.
-3. The size of the board (15) had to be hardcoded instead of using a final SIZE variable.
-4. We are currently not preventing a player to draw more letters than he can hold in his Hand.
+3. We are currently not preventing a player to draw more letters than he can hold in his Hand.
+4. The Controller class is currently not updating the view properly.
+When you click on something, it is not updated in the view.
+This will be fixed for the next milestone.
+5. There is an example GUI running in BoardFrame (when Game is running).
+When the BoardFrame is launched, you can place letters on it from the rack.

 ### Left For Remaining Milestones